kmanadkat/card-detector/README.md

 3. Maestro
 4. RuPay

 > The default card type is set to Visa.
+The card information shown in below snapshot is sample content - not real, do not waste your time 😄

 Detection happens using the utility function `getCardType` in `/src/utils/cardTypes.js`.
 Behind the scenes it is Regex based detection.